COVID digest: Vaccine mandate no longer necessary — EU commissioner | DW | 13.02.2022

 Polls have indicated that most Germans support a COVID vaccine mandate

-Hong Kong authorities said that food supplies, particularly vegetables and chilled poultry, may be temporarily disrupted after some mainland goods vehicle drivers tested positive.
+In China, Hong Kong authorities said food supplies, particularly vegetables and chilled poultry, may be temporarily disrupted after some mainland goods vehicle drivers tested positive.

 The territory imports almost all of its food, with China being its biggest source.